 Ulica Sveti Marak 2, 21450 Hvar

-The central Heritage Hotel Park is perfectly located for your one day in Hvar.
-Perfect location at the spot where the marina meets the plaza.
-The hotel features a garden and a bar.
-The rooms are spacious and clean, so if you’re a fan of comfort and convenience, Heritage Hotel Park is the best place to stay in Hvar.
+Heritage Hotel Park is perfectly located for your one day in Hvar – it is at the spot where the marina meets the plaza.
+It has a wonderful garden and a bar, but there is also a hot tub and even a nightclub you can enjoy.
+The rooms are spacious and perfectly clean, and some of them come with a balcony that provides amazing views of the town.
+So, if you’re a fan of comfort and convenience, Heritage Hotel Park is the best place to stay in Hvar.

 Amfora Hvar Grand Beach Resort